- Delna Avari

 Agile Marketing: A Marathon, not a Sprint!

-Businesses have a positive correlation with marketing, encouraging organizations to embrace immediate and innovative ways of thinking while helping them restructure in a way that allows their brand to join conversations and moments organically.
+Businesses have a positive correlation with marketing agility, encouraging organizations to embrace immediate and innovative ways of thinking while helping them restructure in a way that allows their brand to join conversations and moments organically.
+Now that we have a brief understanding of what agile marketing is, let’s dive deeper into how it is done and what advantages it offers over the traditional approach.

 Agile Marketing Steps